wp-plugins/amr-ical-events-list/readme.txt

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
 PLease send me the .po files for your language.

 == Changelog ==
+= Version 4.0.2 =
+* Fix: the sorting of events within a day in the large calendar got a bit messed by the new sorting for the multi day.
+Now it sorts as follows: multidays to the top in order of earliest start date.
+Then all days, then any other events in order of start time.
+* Change: little default css tweak for anyone using large images - they are greater than the default theme line height which made the floats in the eventinfo go a bit wonky - cleared now

 = Version 4.0.1 =
 * Fix: put the upcoming events list widget title back - should not have been messed with.